 When Brick Meets Stone: Turko-Iranian Brick Architecture and its Interaction with the Lithic Traditions of India and Anatolia

+Richard Piran McClary

-At around the same period in history Turkic Muslims entered, and subsequently controlled, most of Anatolia as well as large portions of the north of the Indian Subcontinent.
+At around the same period in history Turkic Muslims with their roots in Central Asia entered, and subsequently controlled, most of Anatolia as well as large portions of the north of the Indian Subcontinent.
 In both cases of conquest of previously non-Muslim controlled territory the new rulers brought pre-existing brick building styles developed in the wider Iranian world into regions which had traditionally relied on primarily lithic construction methods.

-Although Byzantine architects in the west of Anatolia used stone combined with larger, thinner bricks than those used in the eastern Islamic world (opus mixtum), the largely Georgian and Armenian architectural traditions of central and eastern Anatolia were almost exclusively based around the use of stone.
+The introduction of architectural forms developed in brick for Islamic commemoration and worship, and the decorative vocabulary used to ornament such buildings in both brick and stucco, into an almost entirely lithic milieu resulted in a process of dynamic synthesis and innovation.
+Part of this process involved the adoption of local elements and the reuse of materials from entirely different types of buildings.
+This led to the creation of some of the most truly original architectural styles developed in the medieval Islamic world.

-This chapter examines the transformation of architectural forms and decoration which had developed in brick in the wider Iranian world into stone in the context of Anatolia on the one hand and India on the other.
+This chapter examines the transformation of the wide array of architectural forms and decoration which had developed in brick in the wider Iranian world into stone in the context of Anatolia on the one hand and India on the other.
 The aim here is to touch on some of the more general commonalities, and the striking differences, through the examination of a number of the rather less well-known early structures.
 This will demonstrate that, despite the broad similarities in the initial conquest phase, major differences in the resulting aesthetics emerged over the following centuries in the two regions.
+Brick, for all its advantages for speed of construction and ability to impart a sense of mass, does not offer the crispness and curvilinearity that stone does, and the type of marble carving seen on portals in Anatolia and mihrabs in India appears to draw instead on the stucco carving tradition of Iran.
+The major difference, in the context of Anatolia, is the externalisation and monumentalisation of the more durable stone media.
+In the context of India, new forms developed, as well as the multiplication of traditional elements such as the mihrab, and the increased external articulation of those mihrabs.
+Local stone carvers interpreted the wishes of the new rulers, in addition to craftsmen, quite likely Indian in origin, who had worked further to the north for Muslim rulers, prior to returning to India to work on the vast amount of new buildings which were required by the new rulers.

 For those with an interest in the contemporaneous emergence of two distinctive, hybrid and syncretic styles of Islamic architectural form and decoration, in India and Anatolia, there is a rather limited number of scholarly publications.
 An increasing amount of the early monuments, in both regions, have been addressed singularly or in groups, but several remain very poorly understood, as do many of the broader process and themes relating to their development.

-The introduction of architectural forms developed in brick for Islamic commemoration and worship, and the decorative vocabulary used to ornament such buildings in both brick and stucco, into an almost entirely lithic milieu resulted in a process of dynamic synthesis and innovation.
-Part of this process involved the adoption of local elements and the reuse of materials from entirely different types of buildings.
-This led to the creation of some of the most truly original architectural styles developed in the medieval Islamic world.
-In the context of India in particular, new forms developed, as well as the multiplication of traditional elements such as the mihrab, and the increased external articulation of those mihrabs.
-Local stone carvers interpreted the wishes of the new rulers, in addition to craftsmen, quite likely Indian in origin, who had worked further to the north for Muslim rulers, prior to returning to India to work on the vast amount of new buildings which were required by the new rulers.

 An attempt to address such a vast topic and area must inevitably take a very broad brush approach.
 However, by addressing a fairly limited selection of structures, in both India and Anatolia, which date from the late twelfth and early thirteenth centuries, it is possible to strike a balance between the micro and the macro.
-The aim is to give a sense of the largely contemporaneous developments which resulted from Turko-Iranian Muslim invaders patronising established forms of architecture in new lands, and a different medium of construction, across vast areas of the newly expanded dār al-Islām in the period of study.
+The aim is to give a sense of the largely contemporaneous developments which resulted from Turko-Muslim invaders patronising established forms of architecture in new lands, and a different medium of construction, across vast areas of the newly expanded dār al-Islām in the period of study.